fable-compiler/Fable.Lit/README.md

 ### HookComponent

 Fable.Lit includes the `HookComponent` attribute.
-When you decorate a view function with it, this lets you use [hooks](https://reactjs.org/docs/hooks-overview.html) in a similar way as [ReactComponent]().
+When you decorate a view function with it, this lets you use [hooks](https://reactjs.org/docs/hooks-overview.html) in a similar way as [ReactComponent](https://zaid-ajaj.github.io/Feliz/#/Feliz/React/NotJustFunctions) attribute does.
 Hook support is included in Fable.Lit's F# code and doesn't require any extra JS dependency besides lit-html.

 ```fsharp
 [<HookComponent>]